blundeln/pylens/README.rst

 Here is the Problem
 -----------------------------------------------------

-Suppose that you have some structure within some string (think of a UNIX configuration file) that you wish to manipulate programmatically (perhaps you are automating the task of wider system configuration) but you do not wish to destroy non-semantic artifacts within the string that are important to still allow for manual maintenance, such as comments, whitespace list delimiters, etc.  In other words, you wish to make *surgical* changes to the string, leaving undisturbed those parts that do not concern your alteration.
+Suppose that you wish to programatically change part of a potentially complex structure stored within a string (e.g. perhaps a UNIX configuration file) such that the rest of the structure is left untouched, perhaps things like comments and spacing, to still allow for manual maintenance.

+If we parsed such a structure using a typical parser, we will certainly extract an abstract model of the structure that we can work with and change, but the problem comes when we wish to write those changes back out as a string, since all of the non-semantic artifacts (e.g. whitespace, comments, etc.) get lost in the parsing process.

+To put it another way, we wish in certain circumstances to make *surgical* changes to the string, leaving undisturbed those parts that do not concern our alteration, and therefore without us stomping over artifacts that may be important to other co-operating systems or manual editors.

-This is where the concept of bi-directional programming (see references below) can really help us.
-Here we specify a *lens*, which is a parser that works not only in the classical sense to parse a string into an abstract model (for easy manipulation) but that can also put back (i.e. unparse) our modified structure into an appropriate string form.
+This is where the concept of bi-directional programming (see references below for more of the background) can really help us.
+Here we specify a so-called *lens*, which is a parser that works not only in the classical sense to parse a string into an abstract model (for easy manipulation) but that can also be used to weave our modified structure back into the original string.

+The lens concept is a generalisation of the classic view-update problem often found in database technology, where we wish to modify a simplified view of some data and have the changes reflected in the data proper.

 The Approach of pylens
 -----------------------------------------------------

-The pylens framework closely relates the concept of a lens with python, such that lenses may be defined simply as python code (greatly inspired by `pyparsing <http://pyparsing.wikispaces.com/>`_) and may be mapped to and from python structures, such as lists, dicts, and classes.
+The pylens framework closely relates the concept of a lens with python code, such that lenses may be defined simply in python (greatly inspired by `pyparsing <http://pyparsing.wikispaces.com/>`_) and may be mapped to and from python structures, such as lists, dicts, and classes.

-This resembles a special kind of serialisation where we can extract python structures from arbitrary string structures, easily modify the structure, and then put the model back into a string structure that embodies our changes.
+This resembles a special kind of serialisation where we can extract python structures from arbitrary string structures, easily modify the structure, and then surgically put the model back into the original string structure such that it embodies our changes.

 Example
 -----------------------------------------------------